Arpita30052/Xalts-QA-Automation/docs/test-plan.md

 ❌ **Negative Test Cases:**
 3. Create a blockchain with an invalid wallet address format → Error message
-4. Submit request with an empty network name → Error message
+4. Submit request with an empty network name → Submit button will not be enabled
 5. Submit request with special characters in the network name → Error message

 ### 3.2 UI Testing